RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

       projects: [1]
 ```

+You can learn more about the query language [here](https://uptrace.dev/get/querying-metrics.html).

 ## Send notifications

 Uptrace does not manage notifications by itself and instead provides an [integration](https://uptrace.dev/get/alerting.html) with Alertmanager.